-Figure 5.9 Start New Measurement Sequence Press OK and the recorder will be set in Measurement Mode.
+Figure 5.9 Start New Measurement Sequence Press OK and the recorder will be in Measurement Mode.
 NMS Calculation Upon setting up a NMS the estimated measurement sequence is calculated and memory and battery energy usage predicted.
 The results are written to a text file, bearing the recorder name with a NMS extension.
 If a recorder has not been selected then the file bears the recorder type name, still the NMS extension.
 The file is placed in the SeaStar\NMS directory.

 An example of the .NMS file is shown in fig. 5.10.

-Figure 5.10 Results from NMS Calculation

-Step 6 - Retrieve Data

-When connecting to a logger after a measurement period, the following window appears:
+Figure 5.10 Results from NMS Calculation When starting the recorder in a NMS, the .RDT file shows the sequence settings, plus information on the sequence time duration and battery usage (same as in the NMS file).
+Step 6 - Retrieve Data When connecting to a logger after a measurement period, the following window appears: